LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Experimental Evaluation

 \subsection{Implementation}

-The implementation of LOD-GS follows the framework of vanilla 3DGS, which is implemented using PyTorch and CUDA code.
-We developed a customized CUDA rasterizer to support the forward and backward of our LOD-GS.
-The primitive level appearance change is fitted using a group of Gaussian functions, we set the number of these Gaussians to 20 in the synthetic dataset, and set it to 8 in Mip-NeRF 360 dataset for a smaller model size so that our machine can perform training.
-We evaluate our method on public datasets, including the Multi-scale Synthetic Dataset from Mip-NeRF~\cite{mip-nerf} and the Mip-NeRF 360~\cite{mipnerf360} dataset.
-This allows us to test our performance on both synthetic scenes and real-world scenes.
-We also render a multi-level synthetic dataset for evaluation as illustrated in Section~\ref{subsec:multi-level}.
+The LOD filtering is implemented using PyTorch and is designed to be plug-and-play, allowing for easy integration into existing 3DGS-based methods.
+It is implemented using GMM and we set the number of basis functions to 20 in the following experiment.
+We evaluate our method on both synthetic and real-world datasets, including the Multi-scale Synthetic Dataset from Mip-NeRF~\cite{mip-nerf} and the Mip-NeRF~360~\cite{mipnerf360} dataset.
+We render a multi-level synthetic dataset for more comprehensive evaluation as illustrated in Section~\ref{subsec:multi-level}.
+We also evaluate the generalization ability of our method in Section~\ref{subsec:stmt} and examine the impact of the number of basis functions used in the LOD filter in Section~\ref{subsec:basis}.
+In our experiment, Mip-Splatting uses the densification scheme from GOF~\cite{GOF}, while all other methods, including LOD-GS, utilize the original densification scheme of 3DGS.
 All experiments are conducted on a single RTX3090 GPU.